laura-stefan0/3/replit.md

 - July 07, 2025.
 Added Foundation Courses category with mandatory UoPeople courses (UNIV 0001, UNIV 1001) that auto-select and cannot be changed.
 Updated Communication category to include mandatory COM 2001 Professional Communication course plus one additional selectable course.
 - July 07, 2025.
 Enhanced Math category Algebra section to offer three Sophia options: Introduction to College Mathematics (easier), College Algebra (recommended equivalent), and Precalculus (harder), with visual difficulty indicators.
 - July 07, 2025.
 Removed banner images from all category pages and summary page for cleaner, more focused interface.
+- July 07, 2025.
+Added Electives category page after General Education categories and before summary.
+Features Computer Science electives from UoPeople on left, and general electives from Sophia on right (including previously non-picked Sophia courses from other categories).

 ## User Preferences